Oskar123456/examcphdat/backend_noter.md

   - An object that carries data between processes in order to reduce the number of method calls.
+  - Avoid N+1 problem where a client has to send additional N requests to retrieve an object like GET trip + attendants.

 ### Where are DTO classes typically used in the context of RESTful APIs?